Warwolt/r2k_test/readme.md

 R2K Test has the following features:
 - Quick compilation time
+- ISO C99 compliant
-- Simple to define tests, a test suite is simply a function
+- Simple to define tests; a test suite is simply a function, and test cases are block statements within that function
 - ASSERT_EQ and EXPECT_EQ macros for fatal and non-fatal checks (see [Assertion macros](#assertion-macros))
 - Google Test style test reporting with colors
 - Disable tests by prefixing them with `DISABLE_`